 Naturopathic Medicine is based on six underlying principles of healing.

 These principles are based on the objective observation of the nature of health and disease and are continually reexamined in light of scientific analysis.

 It is these principles that distinguish the profession from other medical approaches.

 Naturopathic doctors are trained in the same basic science and clinical applications as conventional medical students.

 Professionally Trained Naturopathic Doctors

-Naturopathic doctors (NDs), like Dr. Eric and Dr. Kristina, have attended a rigorous four-year graduate-level medical program at an accredited naturopathic medical school, the Southwest College of Naturopathic Medicine in Tempe, Arizona.
+Naturopathic doctors (NDs), like Dr. Eric and Dr. Kristina, have attended a rigorous four-year graduate-level medical program at an accredited naturopathic medical school, the Southwest College of Naturopathic Medicine (now the Sonoran University of Health Sciences) in Tempe, Arizona.